VTOS – Vocational Training Opportunities Scheme

 - Complete the College Enrolment Procedure.

-- A VTOS Application Form is also filled out with a passport size photograph included.
-2017 form will shortly be available.
+- A VTOS Application Form (PDF – 218KB) is also filled out with a passport size photograph included.

 i) Complete Part 1, 2 and 3 of the VTOS Application Form.